Camp Baker- barrier-free special needs facility

 “Each time my child visits Camp Baker I see improvements.
 It’s a wonderful place that gives our family a real break and peace of mind.
 It truly is a big help to us.”

-Camp Baker offers a variety of support services for families living with children with developmental disabilities:
+Camp Baker offers a variety of support services for families living with children with disabilities:

 - Week long summer sessions for children ages 6 through adult.
 Nursing staff on site provides medical services.
 Activities include swimming, hiking, horseback riding, canoeing, dance & theatre arts, arts & crafts and a variety sports.